RuiNascimento/MetaboAnalystR3.0/README.md

 We encourage users to further develop the package to suit their needs.
 If you use the R package, please cite us:

 Zhiqiang Pang, Jasmine Chong, Shuzhao Li and Jianguo Xia.
-"MetaboAnalystR: Enhancing Key Steps for High-throughput Global Metabolomics".
+"MetaboAnalystR: Towards Optimized Workflow for Global Metabolomics".

 Chong, Jasmine, Mai Yamamoto, and Jianguo Xia.
 "MetaboAnalystR 2.0: From Raw Spectra to Biological Insights."
 Metabolites 9.3 (2019): 57.